K-J-News/K-J-NewsApp/README.md

 **Required Must-have Stories**

-* User can register and login
+* [x] User can register and login
-* User can filter news catagories from pre-offered selection
+* [] User can filter news catagories from pre-offered selection
-* User can search for a news article with custom search terms
+* [] User can search for a news article with custom search terms
-* User can save/favorite an article
+* [] User can save/favorite an article
-*
+* [x] User can browse news articles and tap to view them in SafariView

 **Optional Nice-to-have Stories**